 - NYS Balancing Incentive Program

-Authorized under the Affordable Care Act, the NYS Balance Incentive Program (BIP) provides states additional federal funding to implement structural changes that are believed to best facilitate rebalancing the percentage of individuals in need of long term supports and services in home and community based settings as opposed to institutional settings.
+The NYS Balance Incentive Program (BIP) has been authorized under the Affordable Care Act.
+BIP provides states additional federal funding to implement structural changes that best facilitate rebalancing the percentage of individuals in need of long term supports and services in home and community based settings as opposed to institutional settings.

-The Medicaid Redesign Team seeks to embrace triple aims outlined by the Center for Medicaid Services (CMS) as follows: 1) improving care, 2) improving health and 3) reducing costs.
-In order to evaluate the fulfillment of these aims, the Medicaid quality of care and population health indicators are measured.
+The Medicaid Redesign Team seeks to embrace the triple aims outlined by CMS of improving care, improving health, and reducing costs.
+In order to evaluate the fulfillment of these aims, Medicaid quality of care and population health indicators are measured.

-Care Management for All, started in 11/12, is one of the most important Medicaid Redesign Team initiatives currently underway, which entails the transition of as many patient populations and services as possible to care management.
+Care Management for All, started in November 2012, is one of the most important Medicaid Redesign Team initiatives currently underway.
+This effort involves the transition of as many patient populations and services as possible to care management.